 As the years have passed since its enactment, prosecutors have found other uses for it.
 There are criminal gangs and drug smugglers and RICO laws can be used in their prosecution just like they were used in the prosecution of Mafioso dons.

-The Beginnings of Racketeering in the United States
+The Beginnings of U.S. Racketeering

 Racketeering has long been associated with the Mafia.
 Lucky Luciano, who emigrated from Sicily to the United States in 1906, is widely considered the father of the American Mafia.
 The Mafia originated in Sicily and was originally an organization loosely composed of families charged with protecting the island from foreign invaders.